 Online sales are described above.

-Some parts of the property have recently been EM surveyed this information will help us to be more targeted in fertiliser application and manage pastures more efficiently.
+Some parts of the property have recently been ECa (electrical conductivity apparent) surveyed.
+This information will help us to be more targeted in fertiliser application and Tocal property and farms (2021 update) 51 manage pastures more efficiently.

 What factors make this a good location for a beef farm?

 - Bos Indicus beef cattle are well suited to the environment here